Balanced | Model 161

 Saratoga's most recent asset allocation change occurred on July 15, 2015.
 The current allocation posture reflects a belief that the economy is currently in a slow growth phase, between a "mature economy" and a "soft growth" economy.
 To learn more about Saratoga Capital Management, LLC's economic research and analytics, please click here to open our asset allocation methodology overview.

-Additional Asset Allocation Models
+Core Asset Allocation Models